 In order to enroll in the HSCP, students must have a cumulative grade point average of 3.0 on a 4.0 scale, and have received approval from the appropriate high school official (in the case of home schooled students, the parent who administers the home education).

 The student must complete the attached High School College Program Approval Form, the High School College Program Registration Form, the Richard Bland College In-State Tuition Application, and submit this to their high school’s School Counseling or Guidance department.
-The high school will send the student’s completed HSCP forms, and official high school transcripts to: Richard Bland College, Enrollment Services, 8311 Halifax Rd., Petersburg, VA 23805.
+The high school will send the student’s completed HSCP forms, and official high school transcripts to: Richard Bland College, Admissions Office, 11301 Johnson Road, South Prince George, Va 23805.
 HSCP students will be contacted by Student Success Center for information on course registration.

 HSCP students will be responsible for their tuition and will be charged at the same rate as commuter students.
 Textbook prices vary and will also be the responsibility of the student.
 No financial assistance is available for HSCP students.

 Please direct all questions to the Enrollment Services (Admissions) Office at 804-862-6249.